-Dallas-based Dalfen Industrial just bought a large chunk of undeveloped land northeast of the Orlando International Airport where it plans to build a massive spec industrial park.
+Dallas-based Dalfen Industrial has filed a development plan and rezoning application for a large chunk of undeveloped land northeast of the Orlando International Airport where it plans to build a massive spec industrial park.

 Cushman & Wakefield’s Jared Bonshire, David Perez and Taylor Zambito represented Dalfen in the transaction.

 Bonshire said the project will be economically competitive with other industrial development markets where land is cheaper, such as in Apopka and Polk County.
 To give an example, Amazon recently announced it would be opening a second facility in Auburndale.

 “It represents the first true bulk development in the city of Orlando,” Bonshire said.

 The Cushman & Wakefield industrial team also will handle leasing for the Dalfen asset.
 According to Bonshire, users will be able to occupy 500,000 square feet to 1.5 million square feet.